 Direct Loan Program

 Interest on an unsubsidized loan is not paid by the federal government and therefore interest will accumulate on the loan while the student is in school.
 Unless the student makes payment on the interest while in school, the interest will be capitalized or added to the principle when the loan goes into repayment.
 The University encourages students to make interest payments while in school and during the grace period.
-The interest on this loan is a fixed rate at 6.8 percent.
+The interest on this loan is set every July 1st and is currently fixed at 5.41%.
 Per University policy, the maximum a student may borrow is $18,500.
 The Unsubsidized loan is not need-based.

 Graduate or professional students are eligible to borrow under the Grad PLUS Loan Program up to their cost of attendance minus other estimated financial assistance including other Direct Loans.
 Applicants are required to complete the Free Application for Federal Student Aid (FAFSA) and have a good credit history.
-The interest rate is 7.9%.
+The interest rate is set every July 1st and is currently fixed at 6.41 %.